Updated 8th November 2022

 FAQs: Vaccination roll-out, travel in a time of Covid-19 and our operational procedures.

-Although tourism has fully resumed, we continue to focus on the current and post-COVID travel reality.
+Tourism has now fully resumed and we welcome our guests on safari however, we continue to focus on the current and post-COVID travel reality.
 We have a dedicated team of professionals constantly monitoring the rapidly changing environment, especially with regard to vaccinations and test requirements.
 In this latest version, we address some of the frequently asked questions we have received to date.

 These will continue to be expanded on and should you have any additional questions, please do not hesitate to reach out.
 The health and safety of both our guests and our staff remains a top priority.
 Our Covid-19 preventative measures plus health and safety protocols are of a high standard at all our camps.
 Our detailed standard operating procedures are available on request.